openshift-labs/learn-katacoda/workshops/workshop-1/intro.md

 The original source code for the applications are located [here](https://github.com/openshift-roadshow/).

-The server-side component of the ParksMap web acts as a communication gateway to all the available backends.
+The server-side component of the ParksMap web application acts as a communication gateway to all the available backends.
 These backends will be dynamically discovered by using service discovery mechanisms provided by OpenShift which will be discussed in more details in the tutorial.